Karvp/tls-client-simple-file-uploader/README.md

 # Add the file
 uploader.addFile(UPLOADED_FILE_NAME, file)

-# Do just like normal tls_client.Session.post method
+# Do just like normal tls_client.Session.post method except now you are not modifying the request's body
 res = uploader.upload(UPLOAD_TARGET, headers={'some': 'headers'})

 # Print the result